Get Custom Pricing

 - Programmable Aero-Composite Led Low/High Beam Daytime Running Auto-Leveling Headlamps w/Delay-Off

-- Radio: Composition Color w/6.5" Touchscreen -inc: AM/FM radio w/USB input, 6-speaker sound system, Bluetooth connectivity (for compatible devices) and VW Car-Net app-connect smartphone integration and interface (w/Apple CarPlay, Android Auto and MirrorLink)
+- Radio: Composition Color w/6.5" Touchscreen -inc: AM/FM radio w/USB input, 6-speaker sound system, Bluetooth connectivity (for compatible devices), VW Car-Net app-connect smartphone integration and interface (w/Apple CarPlay, Android Auto and MirrorLink) and capability for in-vehicle 4G LTE enabled Wi-Fi (cellular data plan required; includes limited trial) and capability for VW Car-Net services (capabilities for certain services vary; requires enrollment or subscription)

 - Radio w/Seek-Scan, Clock, Speed Compensated Volume Control, Steering Wheel Controls and Radio Data System